 CE6-2.3: JVET-O0620 Non-CE6: Simplification with new LFNST transform basis [T. Zhou, T. Hashimoto, T. Ikai (Sharp)] [miss] [late]

-This test studies the reduction of LFNST matrices by replacing 48x16 matrices with 36x16 or 32x16 matrices.
+This test studies the reduction of LFNST matrices by replacing 48x16 matrices with 36x16 matrices.
 The corresponding position of 36 coefficients are decided depending on stIdx.

-The training sequence and software will be released at the software finalizing timing, i.e. T3.
-There are two options for new matrices test.
+The training sequences and software will be released at the software finalization deadline, i.e. T3.